S2-group/appReviewsAnalysis/README.md

 ## Installation

-Suggested steps to install required component and run the script:
+Suggested steps to install required components and run the script:

-- Download and install [Anaconda Python]
+- Download and install [Anaconda Python], it is a free and open-source distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment
-- Run the anaconda navigator and install [Spyder]
+- Run the anaconda navigator and install [Spyder], it is a Python development environment (IDE) specifically designed for data science
 - Run Spyder from the anaconda navigator
 - Open [appReviewsAnalysis/blob/master/analysis/classification.py] in Spyder
 - Change line 11 to point to your local directory
-- Run the file to execute the script (top menu or F5 button)
+- Run the `classification.py` file (top menu or F5 button)

 ## Trubleshooting